Parthib-76/DBMS-IITM/WEEK 7/Practise Programming question 5.md

-# PRACTISE PROGRAMMING QUESTION 5
+# WEEK 7 Practise Question 5

 write a Python program to print the playground of the given team id. team_id is given in a file named 'team.txt' resides in the same folder as python program file.
  • The output of the python program is only playground name.